egordm/boosters/design/concepts/block_based_traversal.md

        }
    }

-   // With blocking + ArrayTreeLayout: predictable loop for level in 0..DEPTH {  // Fixed iteration count
+   // With blocking + UnrolledTreeLayout: predictable loop for level in 0..DEPTH {  // Fixed iteration count
        for (row_idx, pos) in positions.iter_mut().enumerate() {
            // All rows process same level simultaneously